Receiver-Device-Independent Quantum Key Distribution: Conclusion

 \section{Conclusion}

+We presented protocols for receiver-DI QKD in a prepare-and-measure setup.
+Such a scenario is relevant in practice when Alice and Bob have a different level of trust in their devices; for instance Alice being a large company and Bob an end-user.
+Note that the MDI approach cannot provide security in the receiver-DI scenario, as some level of trust will always be required for both honest parties.
+We note that a detailed comparison of our approach with previous works is given in the companion paper \cite{Marie2}, as well as a more detailed discussion of how to justify the overlap bounds in practice.

-We presented a new scenario and QKD protocols exploring the intermediate regime between standard ``device-dependent'' QKD and the fully device-independent (DI) model.
-We believe this scenario offers an interesting trade-off between security, performance and ease-of-implementation.
-The self-testing feature of the protocols allows the parties to monitor in real time the correct operation of their devices, and thus immediately detect potential failure due, for instance, to a malfunctioning device or an attack by the eavesdropper (e.g., blinding).
+From the observed statistics, the users can establish a secret key, while monitoring in real-time the correct operation of their devices, and thus immediately detect potential failure due, for instance, to a malfunctioning device or an attack by the eavesdropper (e.g., blinding).
+Our protocols do not rely on any type of fair-sampling assumption, contrary to Ref.~\cite{Tomamichel}.

-The main limitation of our protocols are their loss sensitivity, like all practical protocols that are completely black-box on Bob's side.
-Still, the requirements for transmission and efficiency are considerably relaxed compared to the full DI model, with the additional advantage that no source of entanglement is required, as well as high detection efficiency being required only on Bob's side.
+The main limitation of our protocols are their loss sensitivity, which is in fact a fundamental limit for any QKD protocol in the receiver-DI scenario.
+Still, the requirements for transmission and efficiency are considerably relaxed compared to the full DI model (or the one-sided DI approach of Ref.~\cite{Branciard}), with the additional advantage that no source of entanglement is required, as well as significantly reducing the required efficiency on Bob's side (in principle, the efficiency can be made arbitrarily low, as we show in the companion article \cite{Marie2}).

-We reported here a proof-of-principle implementation achieving finite-size security over a distance of few kilometers.
+We reported here a proof-of-principle implementation achieving security over a distance of few kilometers.
 We expect notable improvements in terms of rates and transmission for a high-speed polarization encoding setup as demonstrated in previous works \cite{grunenfelder2020}.
 Indeed, by multiplying the clock-rate by a factor of $10^3$, we would be much less limited by the block size and could increase the number of states of the protocol.
 For instance (following the results presented in Fig.~\ref{fig:exp_setup}) an implementation of the four-state protocol with weak coherent states encoded at a $1\,\text{GHz}$ rate, would lead to key rates of $\sim 100\,\text{kbps}$ at a $30\,\text{km}$ distance.
 Alternatively an implementation based on polarization-encoded single photons would also be more robust to loss \cite{Marie2}.

+To conclude, we believe that our work opens a new interesting approach in the intermediate regime between standard ``device-dependent'' QKD and the fully device-independent (DI) model, which is amenable to experiments.